Initial support to consider your options

 - a Health and Safety assessment

 If you are a doctoral student there is a University policy for maternity, paternity and adoption leave

 Once you have agreed with your department how to continue your studies, they will provide you with a written plan.
 This will include specific, agreed adjustments, which your department will only communicate to relevant teaching staff and examination boards.

 The department will also carry out a Health and Safety Risk Assessment for the agreed plan of study.

-Student Services can confidentially advise you about discussing your pregnancy with your department.
+Student Support can confidentially advise you about discussing your pregnancy with your department.

 If you are not happy with the options your department offers, the Students’ Union can support you in discussing this with your department.
 If these issues cannot be resolved, you can make a complaint.